Most popular pages:

 Yes, you may use the computer labs on the main campus as well.
 For more information, go to CUIT Computer Lab and Cluster Locations; for lab hours, go to CUIT's Lab Schedule.
 NOTE: The new Digital Science Center in the Science & Engineering Library is relatively close to our building (it’s on the southeast corner of Broadway and 120th Street).
 It has 50 workstations with over fifty software applications, configured for both individual and collaborative work.
 For the Center's hours, go to this Science & Engineering Library page.

 The only School printer to which you can print from your laptop is the one available in the Student Lounge.
-To configure your laptop for printing to the Student Lounge printer, please download the instructions that match your operating system from the following list:
+Click here for help configuring your laptop for printing to the Student Lounge printer.

 When you log into CourseWorks, you will see all of your social work courses for the current term, as well as any past terms.
 For your convenience, our office has added a section called “My Resources,” containing links to SSOL, e-reserves, the Student Union Executive Board (SUEB), the Advising Office, and the student events calendar.
 If you have specific questions regarding CourseWorks or suggestions on how we can improve “My Resources,” please contact our office via firstname.lastname@example.org or 212-851-2345 (option 1).